3 Enterprise Automation Examples: Achieving End-to-End Efficiency

 Customer success automation example

-Customer success is difficult at the best of times, but is nonetheless vital to any successful enterprise.
-You’ve spent the time and money on marketing and sales to get your customers, but to make sure that they stick around you need to have a strong client onboarding process.
+Customer success is difficult at the best of times, but it is nonetheless vital to any successful enterprise.
+You have spent the time and money on marketing and sales to win your customers, but to make sure they stick around you need a strong client onboarding process.

-A quick note before we dive in though; these processes will obviously differ slightly, and all will contain some degree of automation.
-This will usually come in the form of basic automation (such as using a CRM to manage your customer data), but for the most part the truly powerful techniques will be left out to show the comparison.
+A quick note before we dive in: these processes will obviously differ slightly, and all will contain some degree of automation.
+That usually comes in the form of basic automation, such as using a CRM to manage your customer data, but for the most part the truly powerful techniques are left out to show the comparison.

 Traditional client onboarding